ExocoreNetwork/exocore-contracts/docs/client-chain-contracts-design.md

 ### `claim`

-This function is aimed for user colaming the unlocked amount of capital.
-Before claiming, user must make sure that thre is enogh capital unlocked by calling `withdrawCapitalFromExocore`.
-The implementaion of this function should check against user's claimable balance and transfer tokens to the destination address that user specified.
+This function is aimed for user claiming the unlocked amount of principle.
+Before claiming, user must make sure that thre is enogh principle unlocked by calling `withdrawPrincipleFromExocore`.
+The implementaion of this function should check against user’s claimable balance and transfer tokens to the destination address that user specified.

 This function should be accessible for any EOA address and contract address.

-In aspect of security, we must carefully check against user's claimable(unlocked) capital balance.
+In aspect of security, we must carefully check against user’s claimable(unlocked) principle balance.

-### `grantWithdrawal`
+### `unlock`

 This function is only called when user initiates the withdrawal process.
-Exocore validator set calls this to unlock the corresponding amount of capital and update user's `ExocoreCapitalBalance`.
+Exocore validator set calls this to unlock the corresponding amount of principle and update user’s `ExocorePrincipleBalance`.

 This function should only be indirectly accessible for Exocore validator set though `Gateway`.

-In aspect of security, before `grantWithdrawal` during withdraw process, user's claimable capital balance should not be updated.
+In aspect of security, before `unlock` during withdraw process, user’s claimable principle balance should not be updated.